Medically reviewed by Drugs.com. Last updated on Jul 10, 2023.

 It is important that patients continue to receive counseling and support throughout treatment with ZYBAN and for a period of time thereafter.

 Individualization of Therapy

 Patients are more likely to quit smoking and remain abstinent if they are seen frequently and receive support from their physicians or other healthcare professionals.
 It is important to ensure that patients read the instructions provided to them and have their questions answered.
 Physicians should review the patient’s overall smoking cessation program that includes treatment with ZYBAN.
-Patients should be advised of the importance of participating in the behavioral interventions, counseling, and/or support services to be used in conjunction with ZYBAN.
-See Medication Guide at the end of the prescribing information.
+Patients should be advised of the importance of participating in the behavioral interventions, counseling, and/or support services to be used in conjunction with ZYBAN [see Medication Guide].

 Patients who fail to quit smoking during an attempt may benefit from interventions to improve their chances for success on subsequent attempts.
 Patients who are unsuccessful should be evaluated to determine why they failed.
 A new quit attempt should be encouraged when factors that contributed to failure can be eliminated or reduced, and conditions are more favorable.